BilgiPasa/sorting-algorithms/README.md

 Implemented languages (from fastest to slowest**): Java, C#, Python.

 *According to my tests.
-(I didn't include any language's built in sorter to the list.)
+(I use VS Code and I didn't compare and language's built in sorter in this list.)

 **According to my tests when I use Selection Sort.